 In some cases, if a patient’s back or neck problem has not responded to non-surgical treatment options, spine surgery may be necessary.
 With The Reading Neck and Spine Center many surgeries can be done outpatient at Reading Surgery Center and the patient is home later the same day to recover in the comfort of their own home.

-The other benefit of The Reading Neck and Spine Center is that it has a close affiliation to Keystone Orthopedics which addresses all other types of orthopedic problems, such as joint problems or sports medicine issues.
+The Reading Neck and Spine Center has a close affiliation to Keystone Orthopedics which addresses all other types of orthopedic problems, such as joint problems or sports medicine issues.
 These physicians, for example, are proficient in knee replacement, hip replacement and all types of orthopedic surgery outside of the spine.

 Reading Neck and Spine Center is also affiliated with St. Joseph’s Medical Center, located a short distance from the spine center.